bioinformaticsdotca/Epigenomics_2017/module4_lab.md

 * First, we will learn how to use the IHEC Data Portal's tools to fetch datasets tracks of interest.
 * Second, we will explore ChIP-Seq peak prediction files to attempt discovering motifs using HOMER.
 * Third, we will use these datasets with the GREAT GO enrichment tool to do functions prediction.
+* Last, we'll explore and launch a few jobs on Galaxy.

 ### Local software that we will use
 * A web browser